mit-ccrg/mit-ccrg/README.md

     - used for most training tasks
     - 8 * Tesla V100 32GB

-The storage server is mounted to the training and inference servers at `/storage/remote/` for easy access.

 Quanta machines use CSAIL Ubuntu system, read [CSAIL TIG Page](https://tig.csail.mit.edu/operating-systems/csail-ubuntu/) for instructions

 Quanta machines are mainted by the Techsquare group (stultzlab-admin@techsquare.com) and Wangzhi.
 Message him on slack for questions regarding to the server.